The LASIK Recovery Process

 Factors That Affect LASIK Recovery Time

-There are a few factors that can affect your LASIK recovery time outside of just following your laser eye surgeon’s guidelines.
+There are a few factors that can affect your LASIK eye surgery recovery timeline outside of just following your laser eye surgeon’s guidelines.
 Not using your eye drops as directed, dry eyes, and other vision issues can extend your recovery time after LASIK.
-Individuals with a more extreme eye prescription may also experience a longer recovery time.
+Individuals with a more extreme eye prescription may also expect a longer recovery time.

 FAQ: Laser Eye Surgery Recovery